trbKnl/oidc-authorization-code-example/README.md

 ## Client application

-The repostitory contains a client application called `client.py`.
-Its a FastAPI webapplication that:
+The repository contains a client application called `client.py`.
+Its a FastAPI web application that:

 - Logs users in with an identity provider you configured yourself
-- After log in, users can try access a protected resource (an ascii banana), after succesfull authorization the result is displayed on screen
+- After log in, users can try access a protected resource (an ascii banana), after successful authorization the result is displayed on screen

 Start the client with:  `python3 -m uvicorn client:app --reload --log-level debug`

-## Protected resouce API
+## Protected resource API

-The repostitory also contains a protected resource in the form of an API.
+The repository also contains a protected resource in the form of an API.
 It returns an ascii banana if the user supplies a valid access token with the correct scope.

 Start the API with: `python3 -m uvicorn banana_resource:app --port 8123 --reload --log-level debug`